EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 Assuming you've been able to compile your TFLite model into an EdgeTPU model, you can simply copy the .tflite file onto a USB and transfer it to the model folder on your Raspberry Pi.
 For my "BirdSquirrelRaccoon_TFLite_model" example from [Step 1e](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md#step-1e-set-up-tensorflow-lite-detection-model), I can compile my "BirdSquirrelRaccoon_TFLite_model" on a Linux PC, put the resulting detect_edgetpu.tflite file on a USB, transfer the USB to my Pi, and move the detect_edgetpu.tflite file into the /home/pi/tflite1/BirdSquirrelRaccoon_TFLite_model folder.
 It will use the same labelmap.txt file that already exists in the folder to get its labels.

-Once the detect_edgetpu.tflite file has been moved into the model folder, it's ready to go!
+Once the edgetpu.tflite file has been moved into the model folder, it's ready to go!

 ### Step 2c.
 Run detection with Edge TPU!